 Graduates of these programs should have the knowledge and skills to use a variety of computer programs in a business setting.
 Those trained in computer applications may secure entry-level positions in organizations where people rely on computers to complete their work.
 Some positions may include office clerk, secretary or administrative assistant.

-The U.S. Bureau of Labor Statistics (BLS) indicated that employment of secretaries and administrative assistants would increase by 12% from 2012-2022.
-General office clerks may only see an increase of 6% during that same time frame.
-The BLS also reported that the median salary for secretaries and administrative assistants was $32,840 as of May 2013, while the median salary for office clerks was $28,050 at that same time.
+The U.S. Bureau of Labor Statistics (BLS) indicated that employment of secretaries and administrative assistants would increase by 3% from 2014-2024.
+General office clerks may only see an increase of 3% during that same time frame.
+The BLS also reported that the median annual salary for secretaries and administrative assistants was $33,910 as of May 2015, while the median annual salary for office clerks was $29,580 at that same time.